rust-embedded/rust-raspberrypi-OS-tutorials/00_crosscompiler/README.md

 Before we could start our tutorials, you'll need some tools.
 Namely a compiler that compiles for the AArch64 architecture and it's companion utilities.

+**IMPORTANT NOTE**: this description is not about how to compile a cross-compiler in general.
+It's about how to compile one specifically for the *aarch64-elf* target.
+If you have problems, google "how to build a gcc cross-compiler" or ask on an appropriate support forum for your operating system.
+I can't and won't help you with your environment, you have to solve that on your own.
+As I've said in the introduction I assume you know how to compile programs (including the compilation of the cross-compiler).

 Build system
 ------------